Beer lovers out there!

 Augustiner is Munich's oldest brewery and is known as the "local beer" loved by locals for its warm atmosphere. - Paulaner

-Paulaner has many beer halls and is popular with tourists, offering a place to experience traditional German culture. - Hacker-Pschorr
+Paulaner has many beer halls and is popular with tourists, offering a place to experience traditional German culture. - Löwenbräu

-Hacker-Pschorr is steeped in Bavarian tradition and features an open-air beer terrace, where you can enjoy your beer in a relaxed atmosphere. - Löwenbräu
+Hacker-Pschorr is steeped in Bavarian tradition and features an open-air beer terrace, where you can enjoy your beer in a relaxed atmosphere. - Hofbräu

 Hofbräu operates a large beer hall aimed at tourists, where you can enjoy German beer in a lively atmosphere.